fallcoder/project-JS/README.md

 # project-JS

-Calculator - App
+<h1>Calculator - App</h1>

-I implemented this application with
+I implemented this application with HTML CSS and JAVASCRIPT
--HTML
--CSS
--JAVASCRIPT